-OverviewThis module will give students an in-depth knowledge of the histological mechanisms underpinning the growth of human bones and teeth.
-These mechanisms will be linked to diseases processes.
-This will provide a foundation to identify the surface manifestations of disease that can be seen macroscopically.
-Students will learn the criteria needed to identify a selection of skeletal diseases.
-Upon completion, students will have gained theoretical knowledge about the causes of disease, and practical 'hands on' experience identifying and diagnosing skeletal disease, both microscopically and macroscopically.
+This module provides you with an in-depth knowledge of the histological mechanisms underpinning the growth of human bones and teeth, linked to diseases processes.
+This provides a foundation to identify the surface manifestations of disease that can be seen macroscopically.
+You will learn the criteria needed to identify a selection of skeletal diseases.
+Upon completion, you will have gained theoretical knowledge about the causes of disease, and practical 'hands on' experience identifying and diagnosing skeletal disease, both microscopically and macroscopically.

 Method of assessment

 Main Assessment Methods:

 15 minute Lab Quiz 2 (10%)

 *This element is pass compulsory and must be passed to achieve the learning outcomes of the module.

 Reassessment methods: Like for Like.
 Students failing unrepeatable elements (50% lab notebook) may only retrieve credit by repeating the entire module.

 The most up to date reading list for each module can be found on the university's reading list pages (https://kent.rl.talis.com/index.html).

 •Burr DB, Allen MR. 2014.
 Basic and Applied Bone Biology.
 Amsterdam: Elsevier Academic Press.

 •Glorieux FH, Pettifor JM, Juppner H. 2012.
 Pediatric Bone Biology and Diseases.
 Amsterdam: Elsevier Academic Press.